Art Students

 Louis Lang American

-Lang settled in New York in 1845, seven years after immigrating to Philadelphia from his native Germany.
-Here he presents a group of women in an unidentified studio space, industriously practicing the arts of painting, drawing, and sculpture.
-They appear amidst the varied essentials for training: books of prints, a palette and paints, plaster sculptures and architectural fragments, easels, and creative tools.
-By the late 1860s, educational opportunities for aspiring professional women artists had expanded; from private lessons with established artists to schools, notably the Cooper Union for the Advancement of Science and Art, established in 1859, and the Ladies Art Association, started in 1867.
+Beginning in 1867 Lang, a German immigrant, taught art classes for women in his New York City studio, at Broadway and West 28th Street.
+Here, students appear amid the essentials for training: a palette and paints, books of prints, plaster sculptures, architectural fragments, easels, and other creative tools.
+By the late 1860s educational opportunities for aspiring professional women artists had expanded from private lessons with established artists to schools, notably the Cooper Union for the Advancement of Science and Art, established in 1859, and the Ladies’ Art Association, started in 1867.

 This image cannot be enlarged, viewed at full screen, or downloaded.